 Darcy may or may not close in September.
 He’s been running the place for a while and is contemplating a change – so go now – because this isn’t the sort of place you want to miss if you’re visiting Nova Scotia.

-Rooms are $80 per night and meals are in the $7 to $30 price range.
+Rooms are $135 per night plus taxes (2019 prices).
 Bring cash as plastic isn’t accepted.

 Other posts related to my Nova Scotia trip you might like:

 - 45 Random Observations About Nova Scotia

 - Lobster and Beaches in Halls Harbour, Nova Scotia

 - One of Nova Scotia’s Great Day Hikes: The Hike to Cape Split